byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<needmoney90>** Exactly what I'm suggesting, but only for on platform stuff
 **\<rehrar>** So here's the other question.
 If byterub community workgroup adopted a COC, and people disagreed, wouldn't they be able to make their own workgroup that does a similar thing that doesn't have one?
 **\<midipoet>** sarang: but this isn't my house, nor yours.
 It's ours, and it's public
-**\<xmrmatterbridge> \<learninandlurkin>** It's not like a code of conduct would be trustless.
+**\<btrmatterbridge> \<learninandlurkin>** It's not like a code of conduct would be trustless.
 Whether there is/isn't one you still fundamentally have to decide whether you trust the people who have the banhammer.
 **\<sarang>** You can't do anything you want in public spaces
 **\<sarang>** That's the point of balancing of rights
 **\<ErCiccione>** midipoet: it might happen more if it was part of a code of conduct <-- i don't really think so, humans don't work like that